prannav225/getransfr/README.md

 ## Technical Details

-- **WebRTC Integration**: Direct peer-to-peer connections are established for file transfers, keeping data entirely local and secure.
+- **WebRTC Turbo Stack**: Engineered for maximum throughput using native `bufferedAmountLow` event-driven flow control and high-threshold memory pipelining.
+- **Background Worker Processing**: Critical file I/O and mesh broadcasting logic are offloaded to a dedicated Web Worker, ensuring a stutter-free 60fps UI even during 1GB+ transfers.
+- **Resume Capability (Checkpointing)**: Implements a byte-exact resume handshake.
+If a connection drops, the system identifies the last successful chunk and resumes the stream from the interruption point.
+- **Folder Preservation**: Utilizes the File System Access API and relative path metadata to maintain folder hierarchies across transfers.
 - **PWA and Share Target**: Fully functional Progressive Web App with support for the Web Share Target API, allowing users to share files to Getransfr directly from other applications.
-- **State Management**: Optimized React hooks manage complex lifecycles for socket connections, RTC handshaking, and file streaming.
-- **File Processing**: Client-side compression using JSZip allows for efficient transmission of entire folder structures and multi-file batches.
-- **Performance Optimization**: Engineered for sub 1.2s load times and high Lighthouse performance scores.
+- **Performance Architecture**: Sub 1.2s First Contentful Paint.
 Use of the Wake Lock API ensures transfers remain active even when the device screen is dimmed.

 ## Dependencies